The Extra

 wait until you get to the bottom.)

 So, as I was saying, I know that vital energy, the Qi (energyin Qigong (energy work), fluctuates.
 It rises and falls, it grows and subsides, and it's in constant motion between negative and positive, dark and light.
-Lupe makes use of these Qi fluctuations when performing her duties as Backup Mistress of the Greater Wilmington Night.
+Lupe makes use of these Qi fluctuations when performing her duties as Emergency Backup Mistress of the Greater Wilmington Night.

 When the energy is directed toward you, it comes at you like the swells of the ocean that build in power and momentum until they break into waves.
 All you need to do is wait for the right moment and then launch your Qi surfboard onto the crest of the wave.
 That energy wave will deliver you to your dreams.